 the level on which I'm dealing with it does seem like kid stuff.

 ^ Hmmnnn: I'm not so sure of there being a centrifugal force difference either.
 What bothers me about the centrifugal force explanation: since the Earth's oceans and other matter can and do redistribute (which must be why the Earth is an "oblate spheroid") --I'd expect there to be an "equal but opposite" response to the Earth's spin --such that gravity (aside from local variations due to irregularities like mineral deposits and mountains) would end up fairly the same everywhere.
 In other words: there should be more matter in the nadir direction under your feet at our somewhat bulging equator --just enough to counter-act centrifugal force --right?

 I've read accounts of geodetic expeditions around the Earth from my copy of the 1911 edition of the Encyclopedia Britannica.
-Deducing the shape of the Earth was cutting edge back then and the math presented in that article is overwhelming.
-This is the research and analysis of scientists who also personally checked out this gravity and weight difference business.
+Deducing the shape of the Earth was cutting edge back then and the math presented in that article is formidable.
+This is the research and analyses of scientists who personally checked out this gravity and weight difference business.
 No doubt there's some sort of a "gravity chip" nowadays, but I relish the pendulums, measuring chains and theodolites of those old timers.
 (No thanks, however, to hacking my way through the wilderness with one of their teams.)